History of the Institute

 Early pioneering work in virology and genetics: the first generation

 The four departments, each of them housed in a building of its own, shared central facilities such as the library, the electron microscopy facility, the animal facilities, and the greenhouse.
-When the MPI for Biological Cybernetics was founded in 1968, the MPI started sharing the use of the guest house (Max Planck House) with its new neighbour.
+When the Max Planck Institute for Biological Cybernetics was founded in 1968, the two Institutes started sharing the use of the guest house, now known as the Max Planck House.

 The Max Planck Institute for Virus Research conducted pioneering work on the molecular biology of the genetic code, as well as the structure and function of animal retroviruses and the plant RNA virus TMV.